 “The EHR is about quality, safety, and efficiency.
 It is a great tool for physicians, but cannot ensure these virtues in isolation.
 Achieving the true benefits of EHR systems requires the transformation of practices, based on quality improvement methodologies, system and team-based care, and evidence-based medicine.” - American Academy of Family Physicians

 In contrast to the traditionally bad handwriting for which physicians are notorious, computerized records are easy to read.
 As a result, there’s much less risk of misinterpretations or errors in critical areas such as diagnosis and medical orders that can lead to dire health consequences for the patient.

 This improves the delivery of care on many levels, including:

 - Improve accuracy of documentation, making diagnosis and claims submission easier and quicker

 - Start treatments immediately with automated alerts noting potential risks

-- Track and manage medications in one location and include drug-interaction alerts
+- Track and manage medications in one location and include drug-drug interaction alerts

-- Make preventative care easier to track and implement
+- Make preventive care easier to track and implement

 - More easily and effectively integrate evidence-based clinical guidelines